-Don’t underestimate Japanese knotweed
+Don’t underestimate knotweed

-Japanese knotweed is one of the most resilient organisms on Earth.
-In fact, it can survive hot lava flows!
-Its roots, referred to as rhizomes, can grow more than 10 feet deep and 35 feet beyond where you see aboveground stems.
-It can stay dormant for more than 20 years, just waiting for an opportunity to pop up again.
+Japanese knotweed is one of the most resilient organisms on Earth, evolved to survive hot lava flows.
+Its roots or rhizomes can grow more than 10 feet deep and 35+ feet beyond where you see aboveground stems.
+The root system can stay dormant for more than 20 years, just waiting for a chance to pop up again.

 So what do I do if I have Japanese knotweed?